 The browser module offers a unique solution as you don’t have to use separate tools to test your frontend and backend systems.
 It also offers a simplified experience and aggregated view of performance metrics.

-- We visit the page by using page.goto and pass the test application URL.
-We are also waiting for the network to be idle, which will succeed if there are no network connections for at least 500 ms. page.goto is also an asynchronous operation, so we need to wait for this to finish and use the await keyword.
+- We visit the page by using page.goto and pass the test application URL. page.goto is an asynchronous operation, so we need to wait for this to finish and use the await keyword.

 - Once the operation completes, we use page.locator to interact with the elements we want.
 In the example, we are creating two locators.
 One for the login name and another one for the login password.
 We use the type method to type the name and password into the fields.